Jondolf/avian/README.md

 # Bevy XPBD

-Bevy XPBD is a 2D and 3D physics engine based on Extended Position Based Dynamics (XPBD) for the [Bevy game engine](https://bevyengine.org/).
+**Bevy XPBD** is a 2D and 3D physics engine based on *Extended Position Based Dynamics* (XPBD) for the [Bevy game engine](https://bevyengine.org/).
+The *Entity Component System* (ECS) is used heavily throughout the engine to enable enhanced parallellism, configurability and familiarity, while making the engine fit better into the Bevy ecosystem.

-XPBD is an improved variant of traditional position based dynamics.
+XPBD is an improved variant of traditional *Position Based Dynamics* (PBD).
 It provides unconditionally stable, time step independent and physically accurate simulations that use simple constraint projection to handle things like contacts, joints, and interactions between rigid bodies, soft bodies and fluids.

+The current supported version of Bevy is 0.10.1.

 ## Stability warning